munificent/craftinginterpreters/book/calls-and-functions.md

 handle that.
 Also, the instructions that access local variables by stack slot need to be updated to do so relative to the current CallFrame's `slots` field.

-We'll start at the top and plow through it:
+We'll start at the top and plow through it.

 ^code run (1 before, 1 after)